Please follow these links for our other privacy policies:

-- You may give us information via our website when; purchasing an item in our online shop, registering for one of our hospice events, completing an online donation form, signing up for our lottery, purchasing tickets for one of our enhanced raffles, or filling out a feedback form.
+- You may give us information electronically, e.g. via our website or on a tablet/computer when; purchasing an item in our online shop, registering for one of our hospice events, completing an online donation form, signing up for our lottery, purchasing tickets for one of our enhanced raffles, or filling out a feedback form.

 - You may give us information when completing a paper-based form to; sign up to Gift Aid, order an item (e.g. Christmas cards, forget-me-not keepsakes, wedding favours, lottery gift vouchers etc), apply to become a volunteer, register for one of our hospice events, sponsor an individual, become a regular giver, give a donation, sign up to our lottery, purchase raffle tickets, or self-exclude from our lottery.